Difference Between Life and Live

 2. While life is a noun, live is both an adjective and a verb.

-3. The word life originates from the German word leib meaning body.
-On the other hand, the word live originates from the German word leben meaning live.
+3. The word life originates from the German word Leib meaning body.
+On the other hand, the word life originates from the German word leben meaning live.

 4. The word life refers to the period when a person is alive.
 In contrast, the word live connotes the process of staying alive.

-5. An example of life in a sentence is some people believe that the life of every individual is in the hands of God.
-In contrast, an example of live in a sentence is that Jacobs’ bad deeds caused him to live a life of misery.
+5. An example of life in a sentence is some people believe that every individual’s life is in God’s hands.
+In contrast, an example of life in a sentence is that Jacobs’ bad deeds caused him to live a life of misery.

 Difference Between Life and Live